An epic two week road trip itinerary for the North and South Islands

 Ready for adventure?
 Here’s how to spend 14 days in New Zealand

-1. Our country is actually pretty big — about the same size as the state of Oregon, and a bit larger than the United Kingdom.
+New Zealand is remote, but our islands are large β€” all together about the same size as Oregon, and a bit larger than the United Kingdom.

-But also — yikes.
-You have your work cut out planning a trip that covers all the things you want to see.
+If you’re planning on using two precious weeks of holiday time in New Zealand, you have your work cut out planning a trip that covers all the things you want to see.

 A lot of locals will tell you to slow down and focus on spending more time in one region.
 In principle I agree with the slow travel approach.